michalkulisiewicz/allegro_best_selling_items/README.md

 ## Code of Conduct

-Everyone that interacts in the project codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/michalkulisiewicz/allegro_best_selling_items/blob/master/CODE_OF_CONDUCT.md)
+Everyone that interacts in the project codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/michalkulisiewicz/allegro_best_selling_items/blob/master/CODE_OF_CONDUCT.md)